Why It Works

 Here are a couple of key blind-baking points:

 The apple filling is really the soul of this pie.
-Use baking apples, such as Braeburns, Jonathans (which I used here), Golden Delicious, or Jonagolds (the love child of Jonathans and Golden Delicious).
+Use baking apples, such as Braeburns, Jonathans, Golden Delicious, or Jonagolds (the love child of Jonathans and Golden Delicious).
 The important thing is that they are crisp and tart: apples that are tart and have a fresh snap tend to have more acidity and more pectin, which means that they'll hold together better in a pie filling and taste more apple-y when mixed with sugar and spices.

 Most apple pie recipes call for peeled apples.
 I can't bring myself to do it.
 The peel has lots of pectin and flavor, and once it's baked it becomes soft enough to be harmless in the filling.
 But I acknowledge that it does add a texture not everyone loves.
 I usually split the difference and partially peel my apples, dragging the peeler in a spiral around the apple from the stem to the blossom end, leaving a stripe of peel behind as I go.
 That way, when you slice the apples, you get striped pieces with little bits of peel, not enough to be a bother.
 Plus, the extra pectin helps along the texture of the pie.

 There are other recipes on the internet for some variation of caramel apple pie, but by and large they call for store-bought caramel sauce.
 You could, if you wanted, just grab a jar of caramel sauce, pour it over your pie, and call it a day.
 I really wanted a caramel topping with some teeth to it, though.
 And I wanted bourbon (always).
 Caramel is actually really easy to make.
 The only thing you really need to guarantee success is a candy/frying thermometer.
-Paying attention to the temperature is critical: the difference between 256°F and 266°F is the difference between a sliceable, soft caramel topping and a serious hazard to your fillings.
+Paying attention to the temperature is critical: the difference between 256°F and 266°F is the difference between a sliceable, soft caramel topping and a serious hazard to your fillings (and I'm not talking about your pie fillings!).
 Once you have the thermometer, you just clip it to a pot, dump in all of the ingredients for the caramel, and heat it to the recipe's designated temperature.
 That's it.
 Done.

 So there you have it, those are the components.
 To make the pie, it's as simple as cooking the apples on the stovetop while the crust is blind baking—that only takes about 20 minutes.